Understanding Blood Pressure and Its Effects on Cardiovascular Health

 Understanding Blood Pressure

-Blood pressure is measured using a device called a sphygmomanometer, which consists of an inflatable cuff, pressure gauge, and a mercury or aneroid manometer.
+Blood pressure is measured using a sphygmomanometer, consisting of an inflatable cuff, pressure gauge, and a mercury or aneroid manometer.
 The readings typically involve two numbers: systolic pressure and diastolic pressure.
-The systolic pressure represents the force exerted on the arterial walls when the heart contracts and pushes out blood, while the diastolic pressure reflects the force when the heart relaxes between beats.
+The systolic pressure represents the force exerted on the arterial walls when the heart contracts and pushes out blood.
+At the same time, the diastolic pressure reflects the force when the heart relaxes between beats.

 To determine if a person’s blood pressure is within a healthy range, healthcare professionals consider both systolic and diastolic readings.
-Normal blood pressure falls in the range of 90/60 mmHg to 120/80 mmHg.
+Normal blood pressure falls from 90/60 mmHg to 120/80 mmHg.
 Any reading consistently above this range indicates higher blood pressure levels.

 Causes of High Blood Pressure